-- By August 31, 2017, submit an abstract for the IARIW 34th General Conference.
-The abstract must represent unpublished original work that is on a subject relevant to the interests of the IARIW (for the Association's fields of interest go to the website at http://iariw.org).
+- By the conference's deadline (tba), submit an abstract for the IARIW 36th General Conference.
+The abstract must represent unpublished original work that is on a subject relevant to the interests of the IARIW.

-- For authors with abstracts accepted for the 35th General Conference of the IARIW, submit by July 31, 2018 the unpublished original paper associated with the abstract and a Curriculum Vitae (C.V.) for each author and note each author's eligibility in terms of age.
+- Once your abstract has been accepted for the 36th General Conference of the IARIW, you will need to submit by July 31, 2020 the unpublished original paper associated with the abstract and a Curriculum Vitae (C.V.) for each author notifying each author's eligibility in terms of age.
 E-mail the paper and C.V. to Stephen Klasen at email@example.com.

 The value of the Prize is $2,500 (U.S. dollars) in total, regardless of the number of authors.
 The successful author or one of the co-authors will be required to attend the IARIW conference to accept the Prize.

-The Nancy and Richard Ruggles Memorial Fund Prize can be held in conjunction with a financial assistance grant for the General IARIW conference.
-Information on financial assistance is provided at http://iariw.org/finstandorders.php.
+The Nancy and Richard Ruggles Memorial Prize can be held in conjunction with a financial assistance grant for the General IARIW conference.
+Information on financial assistance.

-All persons who have submitted abstracts to the General Conference will be notified in November 2017 regarding whether their papers have been accepted for the Conference program.
-The winner or co-winners of the Nancy and Richard Memorial Fund Prize will be notified by August 15, 2018.
+All persons who have submitted proposals to the 36th IARIW General Conference will be notified by the end of December 2019 regarding whether their papers have been accepted for the Conference program.
+The winner or co-winners of the Nancy and Richard Memorial Prize will be notified by August 15, 2020.

-Stephen Klasen (Chair) and Maria Grazia Pittau are the Trustees of the Nancy and Richard Ruggles Memorial Fund.
+Stephen Klasen (Chair) and Maria Grazia Pittau are the members of the Nancy and Richard Ruggles Memorial Prize committee.

-- 2016 Prize presented to Guido Neidhofer (Free University of Berlin, Germany) for the paper Intergenerational Mobility and the Rise and Fall of Inequality: Lessonsfrom Latin America
+- Guido Neidhofer (Free University of Berlin, Germany) for the paper Intergenerational Mobility and the Rise and Fall of Inequality: Lessons from Latin America

-- 2014 Prize presented to Natalie Quinn (University of Oxford, UK) for the paper Chronic and Transient Poverty in Rural Ethiopia: A New Decomposition
+- Natalie Quinn (University of Oxford, UK) for the paper Chronic and Transient Poverty in Rural Ethiopia: A New Decomposition

-- 2012 Prize presented to Shatakshee Dhongde (Georgia Institute of Technology, USA) for the paper Measuring Segregation of the Poor in India
+- Shatakshee Dhongde (Georgia Institute of Technology, USA) for the paper Measuring Segregation of the Poor in India

-- 2010 Prize presented to Indrajit Bairagya (Institute for Social and Economic Change, India) for the paper Liberalization, Informal Sector and Formal-Informal Sectors’ Relationship: A Study of India.
+- Indrajit Bairagya (Institute for Social and Economic Change, India) for the paper Liberalization, Informal Sector and Formal-Informal Sectors’ Relationship: A Study of India.

 - 2008 Prize was not presented.

-- 2006 Prize presented to Cecilla Kwok Ying Lam (Department of Economics, The University of Birmingham) for the paper "Estimating Cross-country Technical Efficiency, Economic Performance and Institutions: A Stochastic Production Frontier Approach".
+- Cecilla Kwok Ying Lam (Department of Economics, The University of Birmingham) for the paper "Estimating Cross-country Technical Efficiency, Economic Performance and Institutions: A Stochastic Production Frontier Approach".

-- 2004 Prize presented to Orsolya Lelkes (Ministry of Finance, Budapest) for the paper "Knowing what is good for you.
+- to Orsolya Lelkes (Ministry of Finance, Budapest) for the paper "Knowing what is good for you.
 Empirical analysis of personal preferences and the "objective good”.